 Wrath Of The Lamb also adds a challenge run reel, one of which is called the purist.
 The point is that you have to defeat the Disc Three final boss without access to item rooms.
 The game forces you to go up to the Disc Three Final Floor by having no trapdoor to the other Disc Three Final Floor, only a beam of light that takes you to where the challenge wants you to go.
 However, if you, by any means, manage to teleport yourself out of the beam of light before the new level loads, the beam will disappear from the boss room and you'll be permanently stuck on the Womb/Utero 2 with no means to get out.

-Luck-Based Mission: a new character, the Mystery Man, is entirely built around this trope, starting with random stats and items.
-However, using it requires "tokens", which are acquired by beating Mom without the Mystery Man.
+Luck-Based Mission: A new character, Eden, is entirely built around this trope, starting with random stats and items.
+However, using it requires "tokens", which are acquired by beating Mom without Eden.

 Retraux: Rebirth's art style is intended to resemble a colorized Gameboy game.